tintinweb/vscode-vyper/README.md

 ## 0.0.4
 - updated Readme
-- use mythx trial account by default; also provide deployedbytecode to analysis
+- ask to start free mythx security platform trial; also provide deployedbytecode to analysis

 -----------------------------------------------------------------------------------------------------------